 Cold War is meant to be a primarily visual feast, but I can’t get behind what it’s doing visually.
 It’s a neat idea, but the movie would have been stronger with more traditional choices.

 In Communist Poland 1949, music director Wiktor Warski (Tomasz Kot) and singer and dancer Zula Lichoń (Joanna Kulig) fall desperately in love.
 They work for the communist propaganda machine but conspire to escape to France.
 Warski seizes the opportunity when it presents itself a couple of years later, but Lichoń remains with their company’s amorous agent, Lech Kaczmarek (Borys Szyc).
-The film flashes across the next decade and change in the lovers’ lives, sometimes landing on them building new lives with other people, sometimes on them trying desperately to their way back to each other from opposite sides of the Iron Curtain.
+The film flashes across the next decade and change in the lovers’ lives, sometimes landing on them building new lives with other people, sometimes on them trying desperately to find their way back to each other from opposite sides of the Iron Curtain.

 What’s happened in Cold War is, instead of a traditional foreground/background relationship, they’ve gone with the subject of shots being low in the frame and what would traditionally be their background taking the top half or so of any given image.
 Combined with the almost-square 1.37:1 aspect ratio, it feels like the movie is using less than half of the frame at any given time.
 Some shots specifically, the important thing is happening in only about 10 percent of the image, and the rest is filler.

 This could have worked if the traditional background elements were particularly important to Cold War’s visual language, and I think that was the idea – just as the Cold War backdrop the foreground love story is set against is so much more important, Cold War lets its images’ backdrops dominate the screen, both taking up slightly more of most images than the characters in the foreground and also dominating them from above.